[ Main contents start here ]

 The Board of Directors oversees management of sustainability-related matters in line with its business strategy, risk management and financial oversight.
 Such oversight is performed based on, among other things, a plan-do-check-act, or PDCA, cycle.
 The Board of Directors deems sustainability-related matters including climate change to be of high-priority importance and accordingly discusses and deliberates them regularly based on an annual schedule or as appropriate.

-In addition, three external advisors have been invited to provide expert opinions on sustainability issues and risks at any time.
+In addition, four external advisors have been invited to provide expert opinions on sustainability issues and risks at any time.
 These advisors exchange opinions with the members of the top managements and others and provide advice and recommendations from their professional standpoints on MUFG's sustainability initiatives.

 Sustainability Governance Structure